JackAgren/drone_cones_project/README.md

 **As of 26 Oct**
 You can now perfore `GET` requests from the inventory by the description, or simply get a list.
 You can fetch from `http://localhost:8000/inventory/get_inventory` to get JSON of all items in the inventory, or `http://localhost:8000/inventory/get_inventory/<description>` to get a specific item.

+### CORs Dependencies
+Make sure to pip install the following:

+pip install django-cors-headers

+This has code to circumvent CORs issues.

 ## Integrate with your tools

 - [ ] [Set up project integrations](https://gitlab.cs.usu.edu/drone-cones/project-cone-by-drone/-/settings/integrations)